 Resulted in an 85% drop in searches containing ‘hour’:

-People tend to approach GA with enthusiasm, thinking that pulling a few levers will make all the insights fall out.
-But understanding why things are happening and how to fix them is more like one of those frustrating claw arcade games where you never get the toy.
+People often approach GA with enthusiasm, thinking that pulling a few levers will make all the insights fall out.
+You can see what’s popular on your website easily, things like top pages and top search terms.
+But tracking user journeys, and understanding why things are happening is more like one of those frustrating claw arcade games where you never get the toy.
 The confusing terminology, number of reports, and the fact that a lot of useful stuff isn’t tracked automatically make it tricky.
 Below are some ideas about how you can use GA effectively.

 Get specialist help

 If you manage a big site you’ll want to consider a full-time GA specialist to get to grips with your data.
-If you can’t bring in a permanent employee consider getting time-boxed help from a consultant (such as Lanalytics!).
-Spend a bit of time working with them so that you can use their data – sit down with a question about your users and go through the data together.
-Ask them to explain anything you don’t understand, it’s their job to help you get results.
+If you can’t bring in a permanent employee consider getting help from a consultant (such as Lanalytics!).
+Spend a bit of time working with them to get really useful insights, they’ll help you track your performance and meet your goals.
+Ask them to explain anything you don’t understand, and make sure they really listen to your needs – it’s their job to help you get results.

 Learn it yourself: pair with specialist

-If you want to learn GA yourself it’s ideal to have a specialist on-site.
-You’ll be able to get help with questions when they arise, such as ‘Are users actually clicking on that 6 pt link that’s 3 km down the bottom of the page?’.
-If you have someone at your work you can pester them relentlessly.
-Just be prepared to provide chocolate.
+If you want to learn GA yourself it’s ideal to have a specialist on-site to help you find what you need amongst the confusing interface and terminology.
+You’ll be able to get help with questions when they arise, such as ‘Are users actually clicking on that 6 pt link that’s 3 km down the bottom of the page?’
+This is the easiest way to learn.